jorgebucaran/superfine/README.md

 </script>
 ```

 Now it's your turn to take Superfine for a spin.
 Experiment with the code a bit.
 Can you add a button to clear all todos?
 How about marking todos as done?
-If you get stuck or would like to ask a question, please [file an issue](https://github.com/jorgebucaran/superfine/issues/new), and we'll try our best to help you out.
+Have fun, and if you get stuck or would like to ask a question, please [file an issue](https://github.com/jorgebucaran/superfine/issues/new), and we'll try our best to help you out.

 Looking for more examples?
 [Try this search](https://codepen.io/search/pens?q=superfine&page=1&order=superviewularity&depth=everything&show_forks=false).